 - 2 tablespoons fresh coriander chopped plus extra for garnish

-- Veg such as red pepper, tenderstem broccoli and pak choi to serve (optional)
+- Vegetables to serve such as red pepper, tenderstem broccoli and pak choi to serve (optional)

 - Place the onions, lemongrass and olive oil in a large flameproof and ovenproof saucepan/casserole and fry on a gentle heat for 5 minutes, stirring occasionally.
 Meanwhile add the cinnamon stick, cardamom pods, bay leaves, cloves, star anise and chilli flakes to the same pot.